The Armed Florida School Officer Didn't Go Into The Building During The Mass Shooting

 "Some of the calls we responded out and met with his mother," Israel said.

-Two deputies who responded to the calls have also been "restricted," he said.
+Two deputies who responded to two calls have also been "restricted," he said.
+Officials have reviewed the 23 calls but are looking more closely at those two calls to see if they, "should have done more."

+On Feb.
+5, 2016, a deputy received third-hand information from the son of a neighbor who said Cruz "planned to shoot up the school," according to a post on Instagram that had been posted a month earlier.

+The deputy, according to the department, determined Cruz had knives and a BB gun and forwarded the information to Marjory Stoneman Douglas High's school resource officer.

+The deputy referred the caller to the Palm Beach Sheriff's Office, where Cruz was reportedly living at the time.

+Those two calls and the deputies who handled them, Israel said, are now part of an internal affairs investigation.

-The FBI has admitted that they dropped the ball in following up on red flags concerning Cruz, including a tip that was not referred to the Miami field office for follow.
+The FBI has also admitted that it dropped the ball in following up on red flags concerning Cruz, including a tip that was not referred to the Miami field office for investigation.

-Questions have also surfaced regarding what Broward County deputies did, or could have done, after being called repeatedly to Cruz's home regarding reports of violence that involved Cruz.

-The deputies were not identified, but Israel said they will remain on restricted duties for the remainder of an internal investigation, which will look at whether or not the deputies "could have done more, or should have done more."
+The FBI Was Warned About A School Shooting Threat From A YouTube User Named Nikolas Cruz In September

 Salvador Hernandez is a reporter for BuzzFeed News and is based in Los Angeles.